-Annually, the Bank produces an ICAAP report which provides management with a view of the impact of severe and unexpected events on earnings, balance sheet positions, reserves and capital.
+Annually, the Bank produces an Internal Capital Adequacy Assessment Process (ICAAP) report which provides Management with a view of the impact of severe and unexpected events on earnings, balance sheet positions, reserves and capital.
 The Bank's ICAAP integrates stress testing scenarios with capital planning and is used to assess the adequacy of its capital to support current and expected future activities.
-The ICAAP document includes the following key elements:
+The Bank's ICAAP document includes the following key elements:

 - Summary of Pillar 1 capital requirement,

 - Summary of Pillar 2 capital requirement,

-- · A three year capital plan and
+- A three year capital plan and

 - Analysis of the impact of stress testing on Profit and Loss, Balance Sheet and regulatory capital.